 Overall, a total of 6.6 percent of the children were found to have signs of dry eye disease.
 Children living in an urban setting were more likely than children in rural settings to have DED (8.3 percent vs. 2.8 percent).
 The rate of smartphone use was 61.3 percent in the urban group and 51.0 percent in the rural group.

-When evaluated by age, 9.1 percent of children in the older-grade group (grades 4-6) were diagnosed with DED, compared with 4.0 percent in the younger-grade group (grades 1-3).
-The rate of smartphone use was 65.1 % in older-grade children and 50.9 % in younger-grade children.
+When evaluated by age, 9.1 percent of children aged 9 to 12 were diagnosed with DED, compared with 4.0 percent of children aged 6 to 9.
+The rate of smartphone use was 65.1 % in older children and 50.9 % in younger children.

 Also, the amount of time children spent using smartphones was longer in the DED group, compared with children without dry eye.
 After the children with dry eyes stopped using their smartphones for 4 weeks, both their subjective symptoms and objective signs of dry eye improved.

 The study authors concluded that smartphone use in children was strongly associated with paediatric dry eye disease.
-Older-grade students in urban environments had the greatest risk factors and prevalence of DED.
+Older students in urban environments had the greatest risk factors and prevalence of DED.